IgniteUI/help-topics/topics/11_TypeScript Definitions/00_Using_Ignite_UI_with_TypeScript.md

 %%ProductName%%® provides type definitions for TypeScript allowing you to take advantage of strong typing, compile time checking and intellisense features.

-The definitions for the controls are located in *typings\igniteui.d.ts* file under %%ProductName%% install directory.
+The definitions for the controls can be installed via NPM with the following command `npm install @types/ignite-ui`.
 They extend the jQuery and jQuery UI definitions for TypeScript and thus it depends on them.

 ## <a id="syntax"></a> Syntax